decentralized-identity/universal-resolver/docs/instances/instances.md

 ## DIF member instances

+This section lists additional instances of the Universal Resolver, hosted by DIF members.
+They may differ in terms of performance, hardening, supported DID methods, etc.

 ### https://resolver.spherity.com/ — hosted by Spherity

 (this space can contain specific information about this instance of the Universal Resolver)